jmchambers/mm_no_empties/README.md

 mm_no_empties
 ============

-Models that use this plugin do not persist empty Arrays, Hashes or Sets
+Models that use this plugin do not persist empty Arrays, Hashes or Sets.
+Nil values are also excluded as per standard MM behaviour.

 Requirements
 ============